 Looking to invest in a good pair of headphones for voice recording?
-It’s an incredibly crowded market out there with numerous models to choose from.
+Looking to add more gear to your home studio?
+We know its an incredibly crowded market out there with numerous models to choose from.
 So here’s a timesaver:

-The Audio-Technica ATH-M50x is the best headphones for recording vocals.
+The Audio-Technica ATH-M50x headphones are a great set choice for recording vocals.
+These headphones offer

 In fact, their combination of superb durability, clean sound quality and top-notch sound isolation makes it a great package for hearing yourself in the sound booth.
 We’re sure the Audio-Technica ATH-M50x is going to be the best pick for most people but if you’re looking for more headphone ideas, we’re here to help you further.

-We’ve narrowed it down to 7 models that are more than worthy of your consideration.
-We’ll explain everything you’ll need to know about buying the perfect headphones for your recordings.
+We’ve narrowed it down to 10 models that are more than worthy of your consideration.
+We’ll explain everything you’ll need to know about buying the perfect headphone for recording.

-They’ll each have their specific pros and cons, which will help you make a more informed decision when choosing your next pair of headphones.
+They’ll each have their specific pros and cons, which will help you make a more informed decision when choosing your next pair of professional studio headphones.